KoffeePhysicist/Fashion-MNIST_GPU/README.md

 UMAP can learn and compute the cluster of the never-seen-before data quite accuratly.
 Trustworthiness scores >0.95 in both training and test set, showing that the original data’s structure is very well preserved after dimensionality reduction.

 ## Classification
 Next we develop 3 supervised ML model to classify the Fashion-MNIST dataset, including logistic regression, XGBoost, and CatBoost.
 Among three ML algoriths, CatBoost gain the highest accuracy of ~90%, owning the capability to accuratly classify (less confused) the two mixed-label group seen earlier in 2D-UMAP visualization.
-The confusion metrix of these models presented below.
+The confusion matrixes of these models presented below.

 ### Logistic Regression
 <img src="./figures/confusion_matrix_Logistic.png">